DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/multicluster-install.md

 #### Create a cluster through container management

 There are many ways to create a cluster.
-It is recommended to use the cluster creation function in container management, but users can choose other creation methods.
+It is recommended to use the cluster creation feature in container management, but users can choose other creation methods.
 For other solutions provided in This page, please refer to [Other ways to create clusters] in the extended chapter (#_26)